55minutes/fiftyfive-wicket-2.x/archetype/src/main/resources/archetype-resources/README.txt

+IMPORTANT

+Please refer to lib/README.txt before building this project for the first time.

+SOURCE CONTROL

 The following directories and files should *not* be added to source control.
 When adding this project to a subversion repository or other SCM system, make sure these files are not included, and set up rules (e.g. svn:ignore) to